 MyExpatTaxes Has Your Back

+This tax guide for small businesses is just a start when you’re looking to file your taxes.
 As always, the MyExpatTaxes software allows you to file all these forms electronically, in one place.
-If you do have a more complicated business structure (more than a sole proprietor), we can look into supporting you from our higher support tiers described here.
+If you do have a more complicated business structure (more than a sole proprietor), we can look into supporting you from our higher support tiers described.

 A friendly tax professional from MyExpatTaxes is looking forward to help you file US taxes.